 Who we are

-With the involvement of families, our EEP classrooms are wonderful places to focus on preparing preschoolers of ALL abilities for success in kindergarten and beyond.
-In them, we work hard to assure that EVERY child is happy and engaged from day one.
-We focus on goals that will make a difference in each child’s life.
-We teach children to communicate more effectively to get their needs met and understand concepts and vocabulary that they’ll use in kindergarten.
+Engagement from families makes EEP classrooms wonderful places to focus on preparing preschoolers of ALL abilities and backgrounds for success in kindergarten and beyond.
+We work hard to ensure that EVERY child is happy and engaged from day one.
+Then, our teachers focus on specific goals to make a difference in each child’s life.
+They teach children to communicate more effectively to get their needs met and help children understand concepts and vocabulary that they’ll use in kindergarten.

 How We Are Supported

 EEP is free for children with developmental delays.
 Funding – from the Oregon Department of Education and the federal government – is administered by Early Childhood CARES, with whom we have a contract.
 This year we will serve up to 145 children with disabilities.

 Though EEP’s administrative costs are surprisingly low, our direct program costs impose severe limits on what we can do with children and their families.
 We RELY on additional funding from grants, private donations, fundraising events, and YOU to make the difference we can only hope for.